rchap4/py-msal-graph-demos/README.md

-# Microsoft Graph Confidential Client Example
+# Microsoft Graph Client Demos
 Creates an MS Graph Confidential Client and reads users as JSON.

 ## Create an AppRegistration in AzureAD